Make A Difference

-When VOA co-founders Maud and Ballington Booth thought of names for their new organization in 1896, one word remained prominent: "volunteer.”
+When VOA co-founders Maud and Ballington Booth were brainstorming names for their new organization in 1896, one word remained prominent: "volunteer”.
 In those days, a volunteer was anyone who was committed to a mission or cause.
-The agency name Volunteers of America was chosen because it signified that the organization was comprised of people voluntarily choosing to help others.
-Volunteering is part of our agency foundation and a large part of our continued success.
+The name Volunteers of America was chosen because it signified that the organization was comprised of people voluntarily choosing to help others.

 Life Skills Group Leader

 As a life skills group leader you can teach individuals how to search for and obtain employment,

 interview techniques, resume writing, how to dress appropriately for work, budgeting, healthy meal preparation, and more.
 The maximum anticipated group size is 10.
 You must be at least 21 years old to volunteer for this opportunity.